Residential Projects

 Eveready East Africa has cancelled a plan to build a shopping mall on its prime plot in Nakuru, with management deciding instead to sell the land.

-The planned mixed use development, comprising a mall and apartments, was announced in October 2014 when the firm closed its Nakuru battery making factory amid stiff competition from importers of cheap batteries.
+The planned mixed-use development, comprising a mall and apartments, was announced in October 2014 when the firm closed its Nakuru battery-making factory amid stiff competition from importers of cheap batteries.

 But last week, the firm said that it was seeking shareholders’ approval to sell the 18.5 acres on which its redundant factory sits.

-According to managing director Jackson Mutua, the decision to dispose the property was arrived at after a feasibility study done on the land failed to support the viability of a shopping mall and apartments at the site.
+According to managing director Jackson Mutua, the decision to dispose of the property was arrived at after a feasibility study done on the land failed to support the viability of a shopping mall and apartments at the site.

 “The sale of this property will result in the company eradicating its cost of finance and unlocking funds for investment in more productive areas,” the firm said in a regulatory filing.